01. Overview

 - Snacking with purpose: Patients may gain nutrition and energy from handy, high-calorie snacks.
 Foods including chocolate milk, fruit in heavy syrup, nuts and peanut butter can provide significant calories with little or no preparation.

-Patient Characteristics
+Patient Demographics

-Factors like age, gender, race and a patient’s overall health can also impact prognosis of mesothelioma.
-Research shows patients over 75 years old have a worse prognosis than those 50 years old or younger.
+A patient’s health may have an impact on their prognosis.
+Some studies show patients under 50 years old have a better prognosis than those over the age of 75.
 This may also be attributed to the patients’ overall health.
 Older patients may have pre-existing conditions or may not be able to withstand the side effects of treatment.
-Research also shows women tend to have a more favorable prognosis than men.

 06. Remission and Recurrence